Mona Lisa: Display history

+1911 theft

-In 1911, the painting was still not popular among the lay-public.
+In 1911, the painting was still not popular among the lay public.
 On 21 August 1911, the painting was stolen from the Louvre.
 The painting was first reported missing the next day by painter Louis Béroud.
 After some confusion as to whether the painting was being photographed somewhere, the Louvre was closed for a week for investigation.
 French poet Guillaume Apollinaire came under suspicion and was arrested and imprisoned.
 Apollinaire implicated his friend Pablo Picasso, who was brought in for questioning.
 Both were later exonerated.
 The real culprit was Louvre employee Vincenzo Peruggia, who had helped construct the painting's glass case.
-He carried out the theft by entering the building during regular hours, hiding in a broom closet, and walking out with the painting hidden under his coat after the museum had closed.
+He carried out the theft by locking himself in the Louvre building and removing the painting, remaining unnoticed due to the Louvre being closed for that day.